William (Bill) Hewak, B.Sc, M.P.H., M.D., President

 Dr. Hewak has volunteered for multiple medical missions in the past, including Vietnam, Cambodia, Myanmar, Fiji, and Yap.
 Bill also represents Eye Mission of the Pacific in collaboration with UNESCO’s International Day of Light.

-Eye Mission of the Pacific welcomes Bill Hewak as our VP, physician-leader, and kokua to our founder, Dr. John M. Corboy.
+Eye Mission of the Pacific welcomes Bill Hewak as our physician-leader and Kokua to our founder, Dr. John M. Corboy.